Leeds Castle wedding photographerFor your Leeds Castle wedding near Maidstone in Kent

 Evening Reception Capacity: 100 to 200

-Battel Hall (from 2018) – this is a 14th Century home with distinctive historical features.
+Battel Hall – this is a 14th Century home with distinctive historical features.
 There is a ceremony room, drawing room and library which lend themselves to intimate dinners and parties for up to 25.
 There are 5 en-suite bedrooms upstairs with views over the gardens.
 The adjacent grade two listed Battel Hall Oast offers a further bathroom and two bedrooms.
 You can also hold your ceremony outside in the timber-framed garden pagoda.

 As a Leeds Castle wedding photographer I have learned that it takes a really long time to get around the grounds during the couple photos so I would advise taking a pair of heels on your viewing day to get a feel for this.
 I would strongly advise booking a golf buggy to get around.
 It saves 10 minutes out of every 30 which means that you’ll have more time with your guests.
 It’s tempting to stay near your venue but getting out to have a photo taken with the Castle in the background is really a once in a lifetime opportunity.